What is the difference between a tender, ITT and quotation?

 • Format: Comprehensive formal submission with appendices

-• Content: Complete capability evidence, case studies, policies, detailed methodology
+• Content: Complete capability evidence, case studies, policies, detailed methodology, fully-priced Schedule of Rates

 • Win factor: Quality (50-70%) and price (30-50%) balanced